(first to fourth grade)

 Science and social studies lessons are taught thematically, stretching students’ skills in writing, collaborating, and use of technology.
 The subject matter is approached from multiple perspectives, and invites gentle debate, creative problem-solving, and cross-discipline connections.

 The Math in Focus curriculum, first introduced in Kindergarten, moves students from concrete topics to abstract understanding of number concepts, patterns and relationships.
 Spanish instruction continues throughout Lower School, emphasizing language development and the study of several Spanish-speaking cultures.

 In addition to the core academic work, each Lower School student attends specialized instruction in visual arts (two weekly classes), physical education (two weekly classes), music (two weekly classes), and weekly classes with Gordon’s librarians in the Joukowsky Family Library.
 In third and fourth grade, students visit the Creamer Science Lab twice a week for extended lessons in robotics, physics, biology and more.
-All Lower School students spend ample time outside, enjoying two outdoor recesses each day on Gordon’s beautiful twelve acre campus.
-At lunchtime, students eat with faculty at small tables in Gordon School’s dining hall.
+All Lower School students enjoy two outdoor recesses each day on Gordon’s beautiful twelve acre campus.

 Gordon’s literacy specialist and math specialist work with students individually and in small groups and oversee individual student reading and math progress.
-Technology collaborators team up with faculty to integrate technology into lessons and to track the ever-changing skill set that students will need.
+Gordon's Director of Technology teams up with faculty to integrate technology into classroom work and to track the ever-changing skill set that students will need.